-- Security: It is extremely secure and has many security features to control right from login to access data.
+- Security: It is extremely secure and has many security features to control, from login to access data.

-- Reliability: It is very reliable and can handle a large amount of data without any issue.
+- Reliability: It is very reliable and can handle a large amount of data without any issues.

-- Reporting: The famous SSRS reporting tool or report builder is used to design reports or analyze data.
+- Reporting: The famous SSRS reporting tool or report builder designs reports or analyzes data.

 It is an RDBMS introduced by Microsoft with different versions, including Express, Standard, Enterprise, and Developer.
 Apart from these, it has the Reporting and Integration services to perform ETL and reporting.

-The Users who want to learn can download the Developer version, which is completely free for non-commercial purposes.
-But, remember, it is different from MySQL.
+Users who want to learn can download the Developer version, which is completely free for non-commercial purposes.
+But remember, it is different from MySQL.

-An RDBMS is an acronym for Relational Database Management Systems that allows you to store, retrieve, and modify the data.
+An RDBMS is an acronym for Relational Database Management System that allows you to store, retrieve, and modify data.
 The structured query language is the standard for creating databases, selecting records, updating, deleting, or managing.

 The Structured Query Language is a nonprocedural database language that helps create, access, and manipulate databases.
 It makes RDBMS (Relational Database Management Systems) possible.

 It is the standard language used by commercial and free database products.
 Some products that support this language are Oracle, MySQL, Access, Sybase, PostgreSQL, IBM DB2, and so on.

 It is an extension of the standard structural language produced by Microsoft used to manage the DBs.
 The transact queries aimed to Insert, Update, Manipulate, and Extract data from the Relational Database Management Systems.